Axé sur le développement de solutions ESP32

 1. Recommended Soldering Order

-1. Passive components (resistors, capacitors, diodes)
+1. Passive components (résistances, condensateurs, diodes)

 2. Active components (Module ESP32, ICs)